If you could know the truth about the threat of climate change

 - Wash clothes in cold or warm water;

-- Line-dry clothes – hanging clothes out to dry requires no electricity or natural gas use.
+- Air dry clothes – hanging clothes out to dry requires no electricity or natural gas use.

 - Get your family involved – Develop a plan to reduce daily electricity use around your home.
 Ask each member of your household to take responsibility for a different electricity-saving action.